 The Spectroscopy Laboratory has a focus on vibrational spectroscopy techniques, Raman and infrared, enabling chemical characterisation and micron-scale mapping of solids, liquids and powders.
-The lab hosts two Raman spectrometers (one with photoluminescence capability), two FTIR spectrometers, a CD spectrometer, and two UV/Visible/NIR spectrophotometers.
+The lab hosts two Raman spectrometers (one with photoluminescence capability), two FTIR spectrometers and two UV/Visible/NIR spectrophotometers.

 Applications of vibrational spectroscopy include:

 - Mineral identification - identification and mapping of titania phases (Raman).

 - Crystal strain measurement - strain imposed by defect structures in semiconductors (Raman).